A Timeline of Meghan Markle and Prince Harry's Romance

 In just a year, the couple, who have mostly remained private about their relationship, secured a place in the hearts of pop culture-lovers everywhere as an example of a more modern Royal relationship, one that was filled with rare public appearances but a whole lot of adoration.

-Ahead is a timeline that explains how it all began, and the important steps the couple has taken between their July 2016 and May 2018's happy wedding.
+Ahead is a timeline that explains how it all began, and every step the couple took towards this happy day.